-For this graph, the term "ITAAC inspection complete" means that all the associated NRC inspection activities tied to that ITAAC have been completed, verified, and marked "Inspection

-Complete" in the NRC database.
-The term "ITAAC Inspection Not Complete" represents the number of ITAACs for which the completed box in the NRC database has not been checked for ICNs that had been submitted by the licensee.
-The one item that was not completed for February was due to a Vogtle Unit 4 construction activity that had not been completed.
+For this graph, the term "ITAAC Inspections Completed" means that all the associated NRC inspection activities tied to that ITAAC have been completed, verified, and marked "Inspection Complete" in the NRC database.
+The term "ITAAC Inspections Not Complete for ICNs Submitted" represents the number of ITAACs for which the completed box in the NRC database has not been checked for ICNs that had been submitted by the licensee.
+There were two items that were not completed for March.
+The first item was due to a Vogtle Unit 4 construction activity that has not been completed.
 This inspection activity has been tracked for the last three reporting periods and will be scheduled once the licensee has completed the component installation.
+For the second item, the ICN was submitted in late March, however, since that time the inspection activity has been completed.